Sep 21, 2015

-The World Cup of Hockey is shaping up to deliver a million-dollar payday to each of the NHL’s 30 team owners, some of which could come from advertising on team uniforms for the first time.
+The World Cup of Hockey is shaping up to deliver a million-dollar payday to each of the NHL’s 30 team owners.
+Some of the revenue, as TSN’s Rick Westhead reports, could come from advertising on team uniforms for the first time.

 When the tournament was conceived, NHL and NHL Players’ Association executives believed they might be able to generate $90 million in revenue from a two-week tournament.
 Now, after selling rich TV rights to ESPN in the U.S. and Rogers Communications in Canada, and thanks to strong interest from corporate sponsors, NHL team owners and NHLPA executives have been advised the September 2016 event may raise as much as $130 million, according to a source who said NHL team executives have been briefed on the profit projections.